qatkk/FederatedNaiveBayesZKP/README.md

 By delving into this codebase, one can gain a deeper understanding of how the federated learning framework, as detailed in the research paper, can be implemented and operationalized.
 It provides a valuable resource for researchers, developers, and enthusiasts to explore, scrutinize, and potentially build upon, thereby advancing the field of federated learning and its integration with zkSNARKs and blockchain technology.

-Certainly, here's a structured description of the project's components:
+Certainly, there's a structured description of the project's components:

 **Codes:**
 This directory contains Python and JavaScript files that are responsible for various aspects of the project, including model training, smart contract interaction, and decryption processes.
-- `initialize_encryption.js` : Creates the encryption keys for the number of entities (MOs) for the specified number of entities in the configs folder.
+- `initialize_encryption.js`: Creates the encryption keys for the number of entities (MOs) for the specified number of entities in the configs folder.
-- `data_add.py` and `data_categ.py` and `preprocessing.py`: Are Python files for preprocessing tha data corresponding to the scheme's needs.
+- `data_add.py` and `data_categ.py` and `preprocessing.py`: These are Python files for preprocessing tha data corresponding to the scheme's needs.
-- `class_learn.py` : Trains the data for a specified batch size and class.
+- `class_learn.py`: Trains the data for a specified batch size and class.
 - `partial_decrypt.js`: JavaScript file related to the partial decryption process.
-- `encrypt.js ` and `encrypt_model.js`: Are the Javascript file to conduct the enryption on the trained model parameters.
+- `encrypt.js ` and `encrypt_model.js`: These are the Javascript file to conduct the encryption on the trained model parameters.
 -  `sc_submit_model.js`, `sc_start_decryption.js`, `sc_submit_decryption.js`, and `sc_submit_public_key.js` : Are files for interacting with the smart contract at the address specified in the "configs/contract_addr.txt" file.

 **Smart Contracts:**